Mischback/django-calingen/docs/source/developer/app_internals.rst

 Both models are accessible with basic *CRUD* operations (*create*, *retrieve*, *update*, *delete*).
-Implementationwise these operations are based on Django's generic Class Based Views (CBV), with app-specific extensions to support :ref:`calingen-dev-doc-permission-system-label`,
+Implementationwise these operations are based on Django's generic
+:djangodoc:`Class Based Views <topics/class-based-views/generic-editing/>`
+(CBV), with app-specific extensions to support :ref:`calingen-dev-doc-permission-system-label`,

 The following image visualizes the involved elements using the example of